Gdoc/Admin

 Arable agriculture (cropland)

-There are two main uses of agricultural land: arable farming (which is land dedicated to growing crops), and pastureland (which includes meadows and pastures used for livestock rearing).
+There are two main uses of agricultural land: arable farming (which is land dedicated to growing crops) and pastureland (which includes meadows and pastures used for livestock rearing).
 In the chart here we see a global map of land used for arable agriculture (as a share of total land area).

 Pastureland (permanent meadows and pasture)

 For most countries, the majority of agricultural land is used for livestock rearing in the form of pastureland.
-In the map here we see the share of permanent meadows and pasture as a percentage of total land area.
+In the map here we see the share of permanent meadow and pasture as a percentage of total land area.

 Cropland use per person

-Cropland per person over the long-term
+Cropland per person over the long term

-Cropland use per person in the near-term
+Cropland use per person in the near term

 Agricultural land use per person

-Agricultural land per person over the long-term
+Agricultural land per person over the long term

-Agricultural land per person over the near-term
+Agricultural land per person over the near term

 If we extend our land coverage above from arable land use to total agricultural land (which is the sum of arable, permanent crops and pastures and meadows), we still see overall declines in land per person but with different rates and patterns of reduction.
 Overall, we see that agricultural land per person is higher than that of arable land.
 At the global level, per capita agricultural land use is now less than half its value in 1961.